 There are a lot more but the list above is pretty much what you should focus on in the beginning.
 While the list looks frightening, it is actually not.
 These marketing strategies are really easy to learn, especially if you use them as you are learning about them.
 There are not confusing and there are a lot of tools available online that will help you successfully start a marketing campaign using any of these strategies.

 Technically every business you start online or anything you do on the internet to make money requires SEO optimization.
-SEO stands for Search Engine Optimization, and it is a set of techniques that make your content visible for search engines and increase their search engine results page ranking.
+SEO stands for Search Engine Optimization, and it is a set of techniques that make your content visible to search engines and increase their search engine results page ranking.
 Better SEO leads to higher ranks on the results page on specific keywords, which means more visitors and more potential customers.

 SEO optimization isn’t only for written content.
 We have SEO for videos, images, audio podcasts, and technically any kind of content.
 It is also used for all parts, including, title, description, headings, quotes, image alt texts, and even links in the content.
 A well-optimized piece of content is the one that is optimized down to the deepest level of details in the content.
 It is the most important part of content marketing, without which, there will be no publicity and visibility if other marketing strategies haven’t been employed.